-If you forget to remove the ring on the normal day then you will still be protected.
-The 7-day ring free break should be observed and a new ring inserted.
+If you forget to remove the ring on a normal day, you will still be protected.
+The 7-day ring-free break should be observed, and a new ring should be inserted.

-This is highly unusual if you have used the ring correctly and it is important to discount pregnancy.
-Take a pregnancy test, if you are not pregnant then carry on with the regular regimen.
-If you are pregnant then contact the Doctor or the health clinic for further advice.
-Our Doctors are on hand to provide expert one-to-one consultation if you require information or assistance.
+This is highly unusual if you have used the ring correctly, and it is important to discount pregnancy.
+Take a pregnancy test; if you are not pregnant, then carry on with the regular regimen.
+If you are pregnant, contact the Doctor or the health clinic for further advice.
+Our Doctors are available to provide expert one-to-one consultation if you require information or assistance.

 You can safely use the ring 21 days after childbirth.
 You will be immediately protected.
-If you insert the ring 23 or more days after childbirth you will not be immediately protected and so it is advised to use additional methods for 7 days
+If you insert the ring 23 or more days after childbirth you will not be immediately protected, and so it is advised to use additional methods for seven days